 You are not investing in a cross-channel approach

-Finally, another major mistake that could be costing you rankings and leads is not investing in a cross-channel marketing approach.
+Finally, another major mistake that could be costing you rankings and leads, according to my friend who works for an IT Company St. Louis branch, is not investing in a cross-channel marketing approach.
 SEO and lead generation do not have to exist as solely separate entities.
 They are just two out of many other strategies that all work to help you bring in more business.
 Treating them as a ‘one or the other’ thing is never a good idea.
 Instead, look at how you can enhance your lead generation efforts with additional strategies that add equal value – SEM, social media, ecommerce marketing, email marketing, mobile marketing, and even SEM can all help you improve your lead nurturing efforts.
 All of these strategies are designed to work together in a way that helps you grow your business authentically.
 Rather than picking and choosing just one or two channels, instead aim to see your overall goals as a way to use all the tools you have available to increase clicks, grow traffic, boost followers, and, ultimately, drive more sales and even increase customer retention.

 Your Lead Generation Strategy Should Support Your SEO Efforts

 Start seeing your digital marketing as something that is holistic rather than standalone and you will notice an impact in your lead generation efforts as well as your SEO results.
 Treat each as something separate and you will soon begin to struggle to drive traffic to your lead pages, then you will battle to convert your leads once they arrive on your site.

 Lead generation is a powerful tool that has the ability to not only bring in new customers but also help you grow your reputation online.
 When you step back a bit and start to look at the bigger picture, you will start to see that you don’t have to grow leads at the detriment of your SEO results.
 Used together as part of a broader digital strategy, these two channels can happily work side by side, turning your lead generation strategy into something that is sure to deliver conversion.